gillesdegottex/dfasma/README.txt

 Goals
-    * The interface and the audio files have to be loaded as quick as possible.
+    * The interface and the audio files should be loaded as quickly as possible.
-    * Any kind of lossless audio files should be easily loaded (it can currently use libsndfile or libsox which support ~25 different formats).
+    * Any kind of lossless audio files should be easily loaded (it currently uses libsndfile, which support ~25 different formats).
     * All features should run on Linux, OS X and Windows operating systems.
     * Manage mono audio files (tracks of multi-channel files (e.g. stereo) can be loaded separately.
 A more advanced management of multi-channel files